Can You Go To College At Any Age? 6 Things You Need to Know

 1. Minimum age requirements

 Most colleges and universities in the United States set the minimum age for enrollment at 17 years old.
-This aligns with the typical age that students graduate from high school and seek to begin undergraduate programs.
+This aligns with the typical age at which students graduate from high school and seek to begin undergraduate programs.

 However, there are always exceptions to common enrollment guidelines.
 Some students may be ready for college academics and life earlier than age 17.